-(6) A covert search warrant authorises entry to the place to which it applies for a reasonable period for the purpose of executing the warrant.
+(6) A covert search warrant authorises entry to the place or vehicle to which it applies for a reasonable period for the purpose of executing the warrant.

 (7) A covert search warrant authorises the officer executing it to exercise any or all of these primary powers —

-(a) to enter the target place;
+(a) to enter the target place or target vehicle;

-(b) to do so without the knowledge of, and without at the time advising, the occupier of the target place;
+(b) to do so without the knowledge of, and without at the time advising, the occupier of the target place or person in charge of the target vehicle;

 (c) to impersonate another person for the purposes of executing the warrant;

-(d) to search the target place for, and to seize, the thing or class of thing described in the warrant;
+(d) to search the target place or target vehicle for, and to seize, the thing or class of thing described in the warrant;

-(e) to seize any thing found that is not connected with a terrorist act but which the officer reasonably suspects may be evidence relevant to a serious indictable offence;
+(e) to seize any thing found that is not connected with a terrorist act or Commonwealth terrorist offence but which the officer reasonably suspects may be evidence relevant to a serious indictable offence;

-(f) to do a basic search or a strip search of any person who is in the target place when the warrant is being executed for any thing or class of thing described in the warrant;
+(f) to do a basic search or a strip search of any person who is in the target place or target vehicle when the warrant is being executed for any thing or class of thing described in the warrant;

 (g) if the warrant expressly so authorises —

-(i) to enter, but not to search, a place that adjoins or is near the target place and that is specified in the warrant;
+(i) to enter, but not to search, a place that adjoins or is near the target place or target vehicle and that is specified in the warrant;

-(ii) to remove a thing described in the warrant from the target place and replace it with a substitute;
+(ii) to remove a thing described in the warrant from the target place or target vehicle and replace it with a substitute;

-(iii) subject to subsection (11), to re-enter the target place to return any thing removed from, or to retrieve any thing substituted in, the place when it was first entered under the warrant.
+(iii) subject to subsection (11), to re-enter the target place or target vehicle to return any thing removed from, or to retrieve any thing substituted in, the place or vehicle when it was first entered under the warrant.

 (8) A covert search warrant also authorises the officer executing it to exercise any or all of these ancillary powers —

-(a) to take into and use in the target place any equipment or facilities that are reasonably necessary in order to exercise any power under the warrant;
+(a) to take into and use in the target place or target vehicle any equipment or facilities that are reasonably necessary in order to exercise any power under the warrant;

-(b) to photograph or otherwise make a record of any thing in the target place;
+(b) to photograph or otherwise make a record of any thing in the target place or target vehicle;

-(c) to conduct a forensic test in the target place or on any thing in it;
+(c) to conduct a forensic test in the target place or target vehicle or on any thing in it;

-(d) to make reasonable use of any equipment, facilities or services in the target place in order to exercise any power under the warrant and for that purpose —
+(d) to make reasonable use of any equipment, facilities or services in the target place or target vehicle in order to exercise any power under the warrant and for that purpose —

-(i) to order any occupier of the place to do anything reasonable to facilitate that use; and
+(i) to order any occupier of the place, or person in charge of the vehicle, to do anything reasonable to facilitate that use; and

 (ii) to operate the equipment or facilities;

-(e) in order to search for any record —
+(e) in order to search for any record or other data —

-(i) to operate any device or equipment in the target place that is needed to gain access to, recover, or make a reproduction of, the record; and
+(i) to operate any device or equipment in the target place or target vehicle that is needed to gain access to, recover, or make a reproduction of, the record or data; and

-(ii) to order any occupier of the target place to operate any such device or equipment;
+(ii) to access and operate any device or equipment that holds, records or processes data and to exercise the powers to copy and seize the records or data set out in the Criminal Investigation Act 2006 section 148;

-(f) if the officer reasonably suspects it is necessary to do so to protect the safety of any person, including the officer, who is in or near the target place when the warrant is being executed —
+(f) if the officer reasonably suspects it is necessary to do so to protect the safety of any person, including the officer, who is in or near the target place or target vehicle when the warrant is being executed —

-(i) to detain a person who is in the place;
+(i) to detain a person who is in the place or vehicle;

-(ii) to do a basic search or a strip search of a person who is in the place;
+(ii) to do a basic search or a strip search of a person who is in the place or vehicle;

-(iii) to order a person to leave the place or its vicinity;
+(iii) to order a person to leave the place or vehicle or its vicinity;